zakiraziz/python/README.md

+# Dodge the Enemies

+A fun and simple game built with Pygame where the player must dodge falling enemies and score points.

+# 🎮 Gameplay

+1. Control a blue player square using the left and right arrow keys.

+2. Avoid red enemy squares that fall from the top of the screen.

+3. Score points by surviving as long as possible.

+4. If an enemy hits you, it's Game Over!
+Press R to restart.

+# 🖥️ Screenshot

+# 🚀 Features

+1. Smooth player movement

+2. Randomized enemy spawning

+3. Increasing challenge as you progress

+4. Restart functionality

 ## 🕊️ Flappy Bird Clone (Pygame)

 A fun and simple Flappy Bird clone built using Pygame!
 Navigate the bird through randomly generated pipes while avoiding obstacles.